Being in the Room: Part 1

-Today I discovered something about my kitty, Princess Penelope.
-She needs me to hang around while she eats.
-The reason for this is that when ’Roo and Bob (my other cats) were alive, I supervised the eating process so that they did not “mooch” off of each others food.
+Today I discovered something about my kitty Princess Penelope: she needs me to hang around while she eats.
+The reason for this is that when ’Roo and Bob (my other cats) were alive, I supervised the eating process so that they did not mooch off each others’ food.
 I guess she got to like the secure feeling my “anti-mooch” presence provided her.

 After Bob died, I took to placing Princess’s food down and letting her eat.
 I’d go about my business and I thought everything was fine.
 It wasn’t.

-This morning when I fed her I stayed in the room and sat at the table.
-She’d eat and then come over to see me and then return to her eating.
-Just like a two-year old!!
-I thought about this and realized that in her time of adjustment by being in the room while she eats is part of her process of building a new life without Bob.
+This morning when I fed her, I stayed in the room and sat at the table.
+She’d eat and come over to see me, and then return to her eating.
+Just like a two-year-old!!
+I thought about this and realized that her time of adjustment by my being in the room while she eats is part of her process of building a new life without Bob.
 For 15 months I was in, and out, of her daily life.
-I’d better remain present now: She still needs me to be in the room.
+I’d better remain present now: she still needs me to be in the room.

-Here is something I found to be very valuable in my process of remaining in the room with George: https://www.youtube.com/watch?v=NOAgplgTxfc&index=6&list=PL4C47FE7B6D5BFE1A (Full Lecture) This is a great lecture and explains depression well.
+Here is something I found to be very valuable in my process of remaining in the room with George (full lecture).
+This is a great lecture and explains depression well.
 It is well worth your time to listen and learn.

 What I hope George is learning is that I will not leave the room.
 What I hope George is learning is optimism in his daily life.
 He might never be completely rid of the depression, but it can be far better than it is now.